vsbron/next-blogs-2025-nextjs/README.md

   - Authorized users can add comments to posts
   - Comments are displayed directly on the post page
   - Users can edit or delete their own comments from the post page
-  - All user comments are also accessible from the dashboard
+  - All user comments are also accessible and editable from the dashboard

 ### Backend / Logic Features